What Is Gainstorming?

 Gainstorming can be used at any time you need to think about something – so you can either continue to just think about things the way you always do, or you can put yourself into a Gainstorming zone and fast-track your insights toward a spectacular "Aha!" moment.
 For a group that needs to collaborate to solve a problem or create something new, a Gainstorming session guarantees that every moment the group spends together will be insightful, powerfully productive, and culminate with inspired ideas and actions.

 How Long Does It Take?

 Depending on the outcome you need you can do it in 10 minutes, 30 minutes, an hour, 90 minutes, or even up to three hours.
-The ultimate key to its success is that it immediately elevates your brain to a unique space.
+The ultimate key to its success is that it immediately elevates your brain to a unique and collaborative thinking space.

 Who Is Yvonne Wilcox?